EwoutH/anevicon/README.md

   <img src="DEMO.gif">
 </div>

+> Warning: this crate is not published at crates.io yet because it's quite unstable now.

 ## Introduction
 Anevicon is a high-performance traffic generator, designed to be as convenient and reliable as it is possible.
 It sends numerous heavy UDP-packets to a victim web server, thereby simulating an activity that can be produced by your end users or a group of hackers.